CyberFlameGO/svnpython/Doc/glossary.rst

       "intermediate language" is said to run on a :term:`virtual machine` that executes the machine code corresponding to each bytecode.

-      A list of bytecode instructions can be found in the documentation for :ref:`the dis module <bytecodes>`.

    class
       A template for creating user-defined objects.
 Class definitions normally contain method definitions which operate on instances of the